Loway/QueueMetricsHowTos/QueueMetricsInstall.md

     		# Asterisk servers' /etc/manager.conf file.
     		# serverhost is the IP address of that server.
   	cluster.servername.queuelog=sql:partition-name
-    		# partition-name is the value of PARTITION in the Qloader's
+    		# partition-name is the value of TOKEN in the Uniloader's
     		# configuration file in that server.

 ### 4.3 Include QueueMetrics dialplan in Asterisk